jamiedidthis/quartz/content/notes/untamed episode notes.md

 - First thing WWX does is defend JC to LWJ, which hits so different for LWJ now that LWJ KNOWS
 - The right time for lotus seeds—usually early harvest is July–Aug, late harvest is **Oct–Nov**
 - So it’s been fall, heading into winter if it’s snowing in Cloud Recesses
+- Blossoms when they’re walking into town—but could be plum blossoms?
+Still winter?
+See [[notes/untamed episode notes#Ep 23|ep 23]]

 ---
 ## Ep 47
 - Sends WN back to the inn
 - Fall colors on the maple trees too
-- I’m half a wreck, but we still have Hanguang-jun
+- “I’m half a wreck, but we still have Hanguang-jun”
 - History repeating w/ Bichen’s blade at WWX’s neck
 - LWJ locks down his spiritual power, so has a hint of WWX without it
 - “Yesterday” JC running around Lotus Pier with the sword—**2 days** since last ep?